xtazz/dott-assignment/README.md

 3 # number of test cases
 4 4 # space separated dimensions: rows columns
 0011 # row with columns, no spaces
-1000 # row with columns, no spaces
+0000 # row with columns, no spaces
-1010 # row with columns, no spaces
+0010 # row with columns, no spaces
-0101 # row with columns, no spaces
+0100 # row with columns, no spaces
 # new line in between test cases
 2 3 # space separated dimensions: rows columns
 010 # row with columns, no spaces
-101 # row with columns, no spaces
+100 # row with columns, no spaces
 # new line in between test cases
 4 4 # space separated dimensions: rows columns
 1100 # row with columns, no spaces
-0011 # row with columns, no spaces
+0010 # row with columns, no spaces
-1100 # row with columns, no spaces
+1000 # row with columns, no spaces
-0011 # row with columns, no spaces
+0000 # row with columns, no spaces
 ```

 There are limits set for the input data: